ajturner/highearthorbit.com/index.md

 Andrew is a prolific software developer, publishing most of his work as [open-source code](https://github.com/ajturner) and he often speaks to audiences on the vision and benefits of collaborative code building.

-Andrew is an elected Charter Member the Open-Source Geospatial Foundation (OSGeo), the OpenStreetMap Foundation.
+Andrew is an elected Charter Member the [Open-Source Geospatial Foundation (OSGeo)](http://www.osgeo.org/), the [OpenStreetMap Foundation](http://wiki.openstreetmap.org/wiki/Foundation) and the [Open Web Foundation](http://www.openwebfoundation.org/).

-Andrew is the co-founder of Crisiscommons, a global community of technology volunteers that support humanitarian assistant in disasters.
+Andrew is the co-founder of [CrisisCommons](https://crisiscommons.org/), a global community of technology volunteers that support humanitarian assistant in disasters.

 #### writer

-Andrew is the author of "Introduction to Neogeography" and "Trends in Where2.0".
+Andrew is the author of ["Introduction to Neogeography"](http://shop.oreilly.com/product/9780596529956.do) and ["Where2.0: The State of the Geospatial Web"](http://shop.oreilly.com/product/9780596522568.do).
 He has published articles in Make Magazine, Linux Journal, MacTech, and numerous other civic and technical publications.
 He blogs personal perspectives at [highearthorbit.com](http://highearthorbit.com) and [Twitter @ajturner](https://twitter.com/ajturner), his work-related projects at [Esri Insider](https://blogs.esri.com/esri/esri-insider/author/ajturner/) and [ArcGIS Blog](https://blogs.esri.com/esri/arcgis/author/ajturner/).

 #### rocket scientist